 The cornea and lens of the eye refract and direct light to the retina, which is located in the back of the eye.
 Light impulses then propagate through the optic nerve and to the brain to interpret what you see.
 When the cornea is irregularly shaped, light does not refract (bend) properly, leading to a blurry or distorted image.
 Refractive conditions, such as nearsightedness (myopia) and farsightedness (hyperopia), are common among people of all ages and are often addressed with corrective lenses.
-In some cases, however, refractive surgery may be desired to improve vision and reduce an individual's reliance on eyeglasses or contact lenses.
+In some cases, however, refractive surgery in Delray Beach, FL may be desired to improve vision and reduce an individual's reliance on eyeglasses or contact lenses.

-As a full-service ophthalmology center, Rothchild Eye Institute offers refractive surgery to treat refractive errors and improve vision for our patients.
+As a full-service ophthalmology center, Rothchild Eye Institute offers refractive surgery in Delray Beach, FL to treat refractive errors and improve vision for our patients.
 Refractive surgery is a collection of procedures performed by our board-certified ophthalmologists to reshape the cornea (front portion of the eye) or to insert an artificial lens within the eye.
 This approach can reduce blurry vision and other symptoms, and sharpen the eye's ability to focus.
 If myopia, hyperopia, astigmatism, or presbyopia (age-related vision loss) is affecting your vision and quality of life, please schedule a visit at our Delray Beach, FL eye center to learn more about vision correction with refractive surgery.